Five Clinics for $5 Million

 All five of these Regional Eye Clinics will also be equipped with the most advanced equipment and telecommunications technology, meaning that local surgeons will be able to communicate in real-time with ophthalmologists in Yerevan and abroad for additional guidance and mentoring.

-The first center, the Haig Boyadjian AECP Regional Eye Clinic, opened in Ijevan, Tavush in 2015; the John and Hasmik Mgrdichian AECP Regional Eye Clinic opened in Spitak, Lori in 2016; the Kapan Regional Eye Clinic opened in Kapan, Syunik in 2017 and the John Ohannes Khachigian AECP Regional Eye Clinic will have its grand opening in Gyumri, Shirak in September 2018.
+The first center, the Haig Boyadjian AECP Regional Eye Clinic, opened in Ijevan, Tavush in 2015; the John and Hasmik Mgrdichian AECP Regional Eye Clinic opened in Spitak, Lori in 2016; the Kapan Regional Eye Clinic opened in Kapan, Syunik in 2017 and the John Ohannes Khachigian AECP Regional Eye Clinic opened in Gyumri, Shirak in 2018.
 The fifth Regional Eye Clinic, which will be located in the Vayots Dzor Province, is scheduled to open in 2020.